Pimzino/vscode-local-snapshots/README.md

 - Use selective restore to recover specific files
 - Clean up old snapshots regularly using the snapshot limit feature
 - Rename snapshots to keep them organized and meaningful

+### Using the Custom Settings Page
+- Access the settings page by clicking the gear icon in the Local Snapshots sidebar
+- Navigate between tabs to configure different aspects of the extension
+- The General tab contains basic settings like automatic snapshots and storage management
+- The Snapshots tab has settings for snapshot behavior and display
+- The API Server tab provides configuration and usage examples for the REST API
+- The MCP Server tab offers settings and connection information for the MCP server
+- Real-time server status and port information is displayed in the respective tabs
+- All changes are immediately saved to your VS Code settings

 ### Managing Ignore Patterns
 - Access the ignore patterns manager from the Local Snapshots sidebar